-Children are naturally curious about money— it is a fascinating and grown-up concept!
-Feed their hunger for knowledge with open conversations about money basics and sprinkle in financial “lessons” through fun activities and projects.
+Children are naturally curious about money — it is a fascinating and grown-up concept!
+Feed their hunger for knowledge with open conversations about money basics, and sprinkle in financial “lessons” through fun age-appropriate activities and projects.

-Many parents are uncomfortable talking about money with their children.
+If you find you’re uncomfortable talking about money with your kids, you’re not alone.
 Money management is a complex and personal topic, so it’s normal to feel overwhelmed or uncomfortable about broaching the subject with your child.
-Just remember that financial education is a lifelong journey, for you too, and it’s okay to admit to your children that you are still learning as well.
-Starting with small conversations as your child grows up will better equip them when they start to make smart financial decisions in the future.
+Just remember that financial education is a lifelong journey for you, too, and it’s okay to admit to your children that you are still learning, as well.

 The Psychology of Money: Three Reasons Why Talking About Money Early and Often is Key